TheLeanMachine/DungeonMasterToolkit/README.md

 ToDOs
 -----
+0. Refactor handling of invalid form input: Print errors in UI.
+Don't log erros on console...
 0. Provide factory method for creating characters (or objects in general?!
 See Crockford's `object(o)` function)
 0. Provide a `toFormView(...)` method for Characters: I don't like to expose that much properties
 0. Prefill the input field for the character name with random names (to speed up character generation)